wbamberg/idl-reference/docs/nsIInputStream.md

 either there is nothing left to read or the writer returns an error.
 ReadSegments should not call the writer with zero bytes to consume.

-@param aWriter the "consumer" of the data to be read
-@param aClosure opaque parameter passed to writer
-@param aCount the maximum number of bytes to be read

-@return number of bytes read (may be less than aCount)
-@return 0 if reached end-of-file (or if aWriter refused to consume data)

 @throws NS_BASE_STREAM_WOULD_BLOCK if reading from the input stream would
   block the calling thread (non-blocking mode only)